Fishnfly/fishnfly.github.io/_posts/2026-07-03-spain-secondtime-notes.md

 The most enduring things were not preserved in museums.
 They were carried forward through people.
 Knowledge.
 Traditions.
 Beliefs.
 Craft.
 Identity.

-The route crossed islands, mountains, vineyards, pilgrimage roads, sporting events, cities, monasteries, and public squares.
-The settings changed.
-The pattern remained.

-What survived rarely survived on its own.
-Someone continued carrying it forward.

 ---

 ## Mallorca — What Gets Passed Forward